The Free Plan costs nothing. As such, there are significant limitations that I will discuss later.

 If you want complete control over your website and freedom to alter it in any way possible, go with a traditional web host (you should try Inmotion; it’s the web host I use for this site and if you use this link you will get 56% off and help me earn a bit of cash).

 This option will cost you about $3.50 per month.
 Of course there are a ton of other web hosts out there and you can choose one of them if you wish.
 Costs vary a bit.

-This option costs significantly less than the WordPress.com business plan and offers significantly more freedom.
-You will have email, freedom to advertise how you want, the ability to alter the look and feel of your site, and, importantly, e-commerce capabilities.
+This option costs significantly less than the WordPress.com Business Plan and offers significantly more freedom.
+You will have personalized email, freedom to advertise how you want, the ability to alter the look and feel of your site in any way imaginable, and, importantly, E-commerce capabilities with any plan.
 And you can still use the amazing WordPress software as your website builder.
 Keep in mind though that the learning curve is higher (if you need help, contact me).

 With a traditional website, costs have the potential to rise.
 If your website starts to get a lot of traffic, a shared hosting plan won’t cut it for you.
-You’ll have to upgrade to a VPS (virtual private server).
+You’ll have to upgrade to a VPS (virtual private server) and this will run you, typically, at least $30 per month (it can be significantly more).
 You will know when this happens because your web host will email you and tell you that you’re using too many server resources.

 Most small business websites and personal blogs are fine with shared hosting.

 This particular site is hosted with Inmotion Hosting on a VPS.

 This option works well for small business or personal website owners who don’t want to get their hands dirty and who want to keep costs down.
 Develop a website that looks amazingly professional then sit back and watch it all be taken care of for you.
 Your site will always be up-to-date, will be secure, will run fast . . . it will just work without any intervention from you (all WordPress.com plans work like this).